opentelekomcloud-infra/simple-exquisite-webserver/README.md

 Debug mode is switched using `--debug` argument or setting `debug: true` in configuration.
 When debug is on, no database will be used.

+You can get application version using `--version` argument